For your ease of listening experience, I have created ten age-based playlists:

 One 18 Yr Old Retired Too Early?

-Last, Rhema Marvanne Voraritskul (7 years old) became famous in 2010 for singing a near perfect version of “Amazing Grace” (https://youtu.be/DDDlxmsciqY) (RQ 10).
+Rhema Marvanne Voraritskul (7 years old at the time) became famous in 2010 for singing a near perfect version of “Amazing Grace” (https://youtu.be/DDDlxmsciqY) (RQ 10).
 Unfortunately, She is no longer active in singing gospel music.

 In 2016, Bretan was the winner of Romania’s Got Talent.
 Following that win, Bretan auditioned for season eleven of America’s Got Talent when she sang “Nessun dorma” from Giacomo Puccini’s opera Turandot.
 The act received a standing ovation from Simon Cowell, Heidi Klum, Mel B, and Howie Mandel; afterwards Mel B pressed her golden buzzer, sending Bretan directly to the quarterfinals.
 Bretan performed in the first live show on July 26, 2016, and advanced to the semifinals with the audience vote.
 She gave another well-received performance in the semifinals, but missed out on the audience vote later and lost the “Dunkin Save” vote.
 However, Bretan won the judges’ vote and passed onto the finals.
 Bretan performed “O mio babbino caro”https://youtu.be/qF7C3f9L74shttps://youtu.be/qF7C3f9L74s (in the finals, earning very favorable reviews from the show’s judges.
 “Today you look like a princess, but tonight you rule the stage like a queen,” said Klum.
 She finished in sixth place overall.
 In 2017, Bretan performed “I Dreamed a Dream” in the finale of season one of The Voice Kids Romania.
 In December 2018, Bretan was announced as one of the semi-finalists for the 2019 edition of Selecția Națională, Romania’s national selection for the Eurovision Song Contest 2019 in Tel Aviv, Israel.
 She performed her song “Dear Father”, winning in the televote but finishing 3rd in the jury, being the runner up in the overall results.
 She also recorded “Believe” with The Tenors (https://youtu.be/QHWg_TtmkEU (RQ 10).